postman-open-technologies/linting-rules/_rules/info-summary-max-length.md

       field: summary
       function: length
       functionOptions:
-        max: 20
+        max: 50
   x-status: validated
   x-tags:
     - Info
     - Length
 ...
 info-summary-max-length:
-  description: "The summary must not be greater than 20 characters."
+  description: The summary for the API should not be more than 50 characters in length.
   given: "$.info"
   severity: error
   recommended: true